iotaap/docs/iotaap-os/ota-updates.md

 # OTA Update

 > From IoTaaP OS version 4, remote flashing is supported.
 By using IoTaaP console firmware can be flashed remotely in real time.
-More info can be found in the [tutorial](https://docs.iotaap.io/docs-tutorials/iotaap-cloud-remote-flash/)
 {.is-info}